Installing on Windows

 After a successful installation you will see the “Thanks for installing Anaconda” dialog box:

-If you wish to read more about Anaconda Cloud package management service and Anaconda support, check the boxes “Learn more about Anaconda Cloud” and “Learn more about Anaconda Support”.
+If you wish to read more about Anaconda Cloud package management service and Anaconda support, check the boxes “Learn more about Anaconda Cloud” and “Learn how to get started with Anaconda”.
 Click the Finish button.

 After your install is complete, verify it by opening Anaconda Navigator, a program that is included with Anaconda: from your Windows Start menu, select the shortcut Anaconda Navigator.
 If Navigator opens, you have successfully installed Anaconda.
 If not, check that you completed each step above, then see our Help page.